 How Our Body Uses Vitamin E

 Vitamin E is a key nutrient for our heart, our brain, our immunity, and our cells.
-Hover over each pointer below for more details on how vitamin E aids our body.
+Hover over each pointer below for more details on how this vitamin aids our body.
 Click on the pointer to visit the specific body part’s interactive page to discover what other nutrients support it, the best sources to find them, and other interesting facts.
-Currently we only have the Our Heart page available.
-Come back soon to visit other body pages.

 Important Things to Know About Vitamin E